WebAssembly/WASI/Contributing.md

    * Implementations are built
    * Toolchains, libraries, and other tools using the API are built
    * Remaining open questions are resolved.
-   * The plan for satisfying the phase 4 acceptance criteria is followed, though the plan may change over time.
+   * The plan for satisfying the portability criteria is followed, though the plan may change over time.

 ### Phases 4 & 5: To be determined